wikimedia/wikimedia-discovery-analytics/oozie/transfer_to_es/README.md

 # Transfer phase of discovery popularity score to elasticsearch clusters

 This job is reposible for transfering popularity score information from the hadoop cluster to the elasticsearch cluster.
+It is transferered via a kafka topic which is expected to be read and executed by a MjoLniR kafka daemon.

 # Outline